HadrienLouichon/Proj_Finland/README.md

     sudo ./Mosquitto_MQTT_admin.sh
     ```

+    Now you can start the receiving code.
+    - If you are using Jupyter :
+        You can execute all cells from the file 'receiver.ipynb', if you are asked to choose a kernel, select the one you have previously initialised (venv/bin/python), if you don't know what this is about, check this [section](#on-linux--ubuntu)

-    Now you can start the receiving code by opening another Terminal (while still being in the **Setup** folder):
+     by opening another Terminal (while still being in the **Setup** folder):
     ```
     bash ./Receiver.sh
     ```